 For it to count as harassment, the unwanted behaviour must have either:

 - violated the person's dignity, whether it was intended or not

-- created a hostile environment for the person, whether it was intended or not
+- created an intimidating, hostile, degrading, humiliating or offensive environment for the person, whether it was intended or not

 For example, a group of men at work keep making offensive comments about a team member's age.
 This is making them feel humiliated and anxious about coming to work.
 This is likely to be harassment because of the team member's age.